Siembrink/Game-Unkown-Name/README.md

 # Game-Unkown-Name
-This game has no name and isnt a game yet.
+This project has no name and isnt a game yet.

 Features :
   - Flexible for mobile, tablet and most PC browsers